utdk/utdk_profile/modules/custom/utexas_scheduled_transitions/README.md

 6. Observe:
    - JavaScript automatically corrects to 2:00 PM (client-side)
    - If JS is disabled, server validation rejects with an error message

-## Requirements

-- Drupal 10+ or 11+
-- Scheduled Transitions module
-- No additional dependencies

 ## Notes